ryul99/pytorch-project-template/README.md

 ### Code lint

-1. `pip install -r requirements-dev.txt` for install develop dependencies
+1. `pip install -r requirements-dev.txt` for install develop dependencies (this requires python 3.6 and above because of black)

 1. `pre-commit install` for adding pre-commit to git hook